Education

 Questions We Hear

-Education budgets are tight — can we really afford a security programme? +
+Education budgets are tight — can we really afford security support? +

-Hackers were found selling access to 7 of 8 NZ universities on the dark web, and NCSC identified 556 potentially vulnerable NZ education web services.
-Over 70% of education ransomware victims report data encryption — among the highest rates of any sector.
-A breach affecting thousands of student records triggers mandatory Privacy Commissioner notification, reputational damage with parents and the community, and potential NZQA scrutiny.
-Our programmes start at $1,750 per month and are designed to work within education funding realities.
+Hackers have already been caught selling access to 7 of 8 NZ universities on the dark web.
+A breach of thousands of student records triggers mandatory Privacy Commissioner notification, reputational damage with parents and community, and potential NZQA scrutiny.
+Support starts from $1,750 a month, designed to work within education funding realities.

-Our IT department already handles security — why do we need a vCISO? +
+Our IT department already handles security — why do we need dedicated support? +

 Your IT team manages your network, devices, and systems — and they do that well.
-But Privacy Act compliance, research IP governance, NZQA quality assurance requirements, pastoral care data obligations, and security awareness programme design are governance functions that sit above IT operations.
-When the Privacy Commissioner investigates a student data breach, they ask about policies, processes, and governance — not your firewall configuration.
+But Privacy Act compliance, research IP controls, NZQA expectations, pastoral care data duties, and a working staff training plan are not IT tasks.
+When the Privacy Commissioner investigates a student data breach, they ask about policies, processes, and ownership — not firewall configuration.

 We haven't experienced an attack — why invest now? +

 Hackers were selling access to 7 of 8 NZ universities on the dark web, and NCSC scanning identified 556 potentially vulnerable NZ education web services.
-Educational institutions are targeted because they hold extensive personal data, operate open network environments, and often have limited security resources.
-The Mercury IT attack showed how a single supply chain ransomware incident can cascade across the education and health sectors.
+Educational institutions are targeted because they hold extensive personal data, operate open networks, and often have limited security resources.
+The Mercury IT attack showed how a single supply chain ransomware incident can cascade across education and health at once.
 Waiting for an incident to justify investment means responding under crisis conditions instead of building resilience on your terms.

 How does this work alongside our existing IT team? +

-Our vCISO programme complements your IT team — it does not replace them.
-We provide the governance layer that sits above IT operations: security strategy, risk assessment, policy frameworks, compliance mapping, and board-level reporting.
-Your IT team continues managing day-to-day technology while we make sure the governance, documentation, and compliance obligations are covered.
-Most IT teams welcome the support because it formalises work they know needs doing but lack the bandwidth to lead.
+Our support complements your IT team — it doesn't replace them.
+We handle the strategy, risk assessment, policy, compliance mapping, and board-level reporting.
+Your IT team keeps running the technology.
+Most IT teams welcome it because it formalises work they know needs doing but don't have the bandwidth to lead.